AdobeDocs/commerce-business-intelligence.en/help/mbi/getting-started/getting-started.md

 MBI is a cloud-based data management and analytics platform. [!DNL MBI] provides you with the ability to easily consolidate and manage your data sources, model your data, create charts and reports, and maintain a single source of truth.

-## Activating your Magento Business Intelligence Account
+## Activating your **[!UICONTROL Magento]** Business Intelligence Account

-When you [activate](../getting-started/onpremise-activation.md) your [!DNL MBI] account, you are connecting your Magento database to [!DNL MBI] and immediately getting access to five dashboards with approximately 100 reports.
+When you [activate](../getting-started/onpremise-activation.md) your [!DNL MBI] account, you are connecting your **[!UICONTROL Magento]** database to [!DNL MBI] and immediately getting access to five dashboards with approximately 100 reports.
 These reports are designed to provide insights around your data and answer questions like: "How are my orders growing month-over-month?", "Who are my most loyal customers?", and "Is my coupon strategy working?".

 ## How to Get Help

-Click [here](../getting-started/support.md) to learn about the customer support services available to Magento Business Intelligence subscribers.
+Click [here](../getting-started/support.md) to learn about the customer support services available to **[!UICONTROL Magento]** Business Intelligence subscribers.

 ## How to Use this Guide